 One of the most forgotten areas of prepping is financial preparedness.
 It’s as if we all think that whenever the brown stuff hits the air movement device, all debt and other financial concerns will disappear.
 While that might be true in a few situations, like an EMP, it’s not something we can count on.
-We’re just as likely to be faced with a scenario which causes us all to lose our incomes, while still being stuck with the mortgage on our homes and the loans on our cars.
+We’re just as likely to be faced with a scenario that causes us all to lose our incomes, while still being stuck with the mortgage on our homes and the loans on our cars.

 Planning our finances as preppers can be challenging.
 We are faced with the problem of planning for the same things our non-prepping friends and neighbors do, while also planning for any number of possible disasters.
 So we have to have a plan for retirement; a plan to survive short-term disasters and a plan for surviving a TEOTWAWKI event.